 Regarding tracking, the mechanism will differ depending on activity.
-If it is a SHP on-campus event, a sign- in sheet is always available.
-If off-campus, it is expected that the burden of proof would be minimal, such as copy of program, photo of student at event, signed letter from event sponsor, etc. Often, faculty in each discipline are also present at many of these events and can confirm student participation.
+If it is a SHP on-campus event, a sign-in sheet is always available.
+If it is an off-campus event, it is expected that the burden of proof would be minimal, such as a copy of the program, a photo of the student at the event, a signed letter from the event sponsor, etc. Often, faculty in each discipline are also present at many of these events and can confirm student participation.

 The Director of Student Activities and Community Outreach will be in charge of this requirement.
 Proof of participation as described above will be required.
-These need to be handed in to the NYIT PA Department and will be included in the student's file.
-The student must keep a copy of their participation for their own records.
+If the activity is not a New York Tech sponsored or campus event it will need to be pre-approved and sent electronically to the Director of Student Activities and Community Outreach via email.
+Students must log pre-approved activities on the Google Drive provided upon completion of the activity to be kept in the student's file.
+The student must also keep a copy of their participation for their own records.

 General Objectives/Clerkship Courses

 The final year of the PA program consists of 48 weeks of clinical rotations.
 Students are assigned to designated preceptors at various clinical sites so that they may further their didactic knowledge with practical hands-on clinical exposure.
-Students must notify the clinical coordinator, manager of Clerkship Education and preceptor of any absences as per the Clinical Year Handbook.
+Students must notify the Director of Clinical Education, Manager of Clerkship Education and preceptor of any absences as per the Clinical Year Handbook.
 The clinical component requires the student to complete their training in the following areas:

 |Course Number||Clinical Clerkships||No. of Weeks|